-Some behaviours which may take place outside of the workplace could present a transferable risk in an employee's professional role working with or in the vicinity of children.
+Behaviours that may take place outside of the workplace that present a transferable risk in their professional role with children.
 For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children.

-If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Headteacher should be informed immediately.
-If the allegation or concern falls within the following criteria, the LADO will be contacted at the earliest possibly opportunity and within 1 working day:
+If a child makes an allegation or raises a concern about a member of staff, governor, visitor or volunteer the Head Teacher / Principal should be informed immediately.
+If the allegation or concern fall within the following criteria the LADO will be contacted at the earliest possibly opportunity and within 1 working day.

-- behaved in a way that has harmed a child or may have harmed a child - possibly committed a criminal offence against or related to a child; or - behaved in a way that indicates s/he may pose a risk of harm to children.
+- behaved in a way that has harmed a child or may have harmed a child - possibly committed a criminal offence against or related to a child; or - behaved in a way that indicates s/he may pose a risk of harm to children adult that works with children, Child Protection procedures will be followed and a referral made to the Multi Agency Safeguarding Hub.

-The Headteacher will not carry out the investigation herself or interview pupils.

-If a child makes an allegation of physical abuse against an adult that works with children and there are visible bruises, marks or injuries, or if a child makes an allegation of sexual abuse against an adult that works with children, child protection procedures will be followed and a referral made to the Multi Agency Safeguarding Hub.
 The LADO will also be informed.

+The Acting Head Teacher will not carry out the investigation herself or interview pupils.

+If a child makes an allegation of physical abuse against an adult that works with children and there are visible bruises, marks or injuries or if a child makes an allegation of sexual abuse against an

-The Headteacher must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -
+The Joint Acting Head Teachers must exercise, and be accountable for, their professional judgement on the action to be taken, as follows -

-- If the actions of the member of staff are felt likely to fall within the scope of the Interagency Allegation Management Procedures (as stated in point 2), the Headteacher will notify the Local Authority Designated Officer (Tel: 01582 548069).
-The LADO will liaise with the Headteacher and advise about actions to be taken which will be in accordance with the Interagency Allegation Management Procedures. - If the Headteacher is uncertain, whether the concern or allegation falls within the scope of the Interagency Allegation Management Procedures, a consultation with the LADO will take place and the advice provided will be acted upon.
-This consultation and the advice offered will be recorded and held on file. - Where an allegation has been made against the Headteacher, then the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
-For details of this specific procedure see the section on Allegations against Staff and Volunteers in the procedures of the LSP.
+If the actions of the member of staff, are felt likely to fall within the scope of the interagency allegation management procedures 2, the Head Teacher / Principal will notify the Local Authority Designated Officer (LADO).
+(The LADO will liaise with the Head Teacher and advise about action to be taken which will be in accordance with the interagency procedures for managing allegations.

+If the Joint Acting Head Teachers are uncertain whether the concern or allegation falls within the scope of the allegation management procedures a consultation with the LADO will take place and the advice provided will be acted upon.
+This consultation and the advice offered will be recorded and held on file.

+Where an allegation has been made against the Head Teacher the Chair of the Governing Body takes on the role of liaising with the LADO team in determining the appropriate way forward.
+For details of this specific procedure see the Section on Allegations against Staff and Volunteers in the procedures of the LSCB.